-Travellers who have spent time in a high-risk area need to provide information to help determine entry and quarantine requirements for travel to Tasmania.
+Travellers who have spent time in a high-risk area or premise need to provide information to help determine entry and quarantine requirements for travel to Tasmania.

 These travellers will be required to quarantine in government-designated accommodation for 14 days when they arrive in Tasmania, unless they provide evidence of:

 - having completed 14 days in government-designated quarantine in another Australian jurisdiction; and

 - having had a negative COVID-19 test on or after day 10 of arriving in Australia; and

 - if exiting quarantine in a medium or high-risk domestic area, having directly transited to an airport or seaport to travel directly to Tasmania.

 Travellers from a high-risk area who arrive in Tasmania without required approvals may be required to leave Tasmania or enter government-designated quarantine accommodation until they are able to leave Tasmania or are approved to stay by the Deputy State Controllers.
 Leaving Tasmania will be at the traveller’s own expense.